 The Batcopter in the middle, though not mint in box (in fact the box is damaged), still works really well.

 The Room Defender at the top was one of those "what the hell is this?" item.
 Look at the size of the box compared to the size of the thing itself.
 Damn ugly too.

 for the blurry photo.

-The toy bike was not authorised, but came with some awesome stickers.
-Lugging it around in storage was a pain but at least it didn't weigh much.
+The toy bike was not authorised but came with some awesome stickers ... not that I've seen them.
+Lugging this around in storage was a pain but at least it didn't weigh much.

 What irks me the most is the flask in the middle with the crooked logo.
 Argh!

 At the back to the left is a Batman toy crime fighting kit.
 Items like this never display well because they don't stand up by themselves.
 I ended up getting a whole range of kids toys like this (too many in fact) and if I was to regret anything about collecting it'd be wasting money on this sort of stuff.
 Totally worthless.

 favourite display setup.
 Heaps of stuff to look at and

 In the bottom right of middle are unscratched Batman and Robin scratchies.
 People used to say in shock "there could be $500,000 in there!" but I didn't care.
 These stayed mint.

 Yes that is Batman swimming goggles down the bottom.
 Damn uncomfortable to wear - a home made item I think.